direnv/direnv/README.md

 #### Loading layered .envrc

-Lets say you have the following structure:
+Let's say you have the following structure:

 - "/a/.envrc"
 - "/a/b/.envrc"

-If you add the following line in "/a/b/.envrc", you can load both of the ".envrc" when you are in `/a/b`:
+If you add the following line in "/a/b/.envrc", you can load both of the ".envrc" files when you are in `/a/b`:

 ```sh
 source_env ..